aslisen17/ExamGrader_AI/README.md

    git clone https://github.com/aslisen17/ExamGrader_AI.git
    cd ExamGrader_AI

-# 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Open an issue or submit a pull request to improve the project.

-Made with ❤️ by Aslı Dilara Şen
+Made with ❤️ by Aslı Şen